codxse/batavia/README.md

+# This app will move to react-native!! so this repo is unmaintained.

 # Batavia

 Inspired by GNU and PHP name, "Batavia" stands for "Batavia Visualization App" a dynamic mobile visualization app for Jakarta open data (Ekonomi and Keuangan Daerah for now).